kerim2022/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Write a program that prints the alphabet in lowercase, followed by a new line Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line
+Write a program that prints the alphabet in lowercase, followed by a new line Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line Write a program that prints the alphabet in lowercase, followed by a new line